-Arapahoe/Douglas Works has remained open for in-person services since May 2020 and continues to serve an incredibly high volume of UI claimants from all over the region requiring assistance with their claims.
-Arapahoe/Douglas Works also serves a high number of customers virtually and utilizes all tools available, including the UI Chat and UI Hotline services to work with UI to help resolve UI customers' issues.
+Arapahoe/Douglas Works! has remained open for in-person services since May 2020 and continues to serve UI claimants from all over the region requiring assistance with their claims.
+Arapahoe/Douglas Works! also serves a high number of customers virtually and utilizes all tools available, including the UI Chat and UI Hotline services to work with UI to help resolve UI customers' issues.